MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid.md

     | Advanced settings | *My data has headers* | Ignores headers.
 Supported for *SV type files.|

    > [!NOTE]
-   > You don't have to specify all **Default table routing settings**.
+   > You don't have to specify all **Default routing settings**.
 Partial settings are also accepted.
 1. Select **Next: Review + Create**

 #### Data connection - Review + Create tab